mehnoorsiddiqui/anypoint-and-apimatic-docs-workflow/README.md

 You can deploy the response to any web server to view the sample Documentation Portal.

-For trying the Autocatalog CLI you need to download the LTS version of node and install the [CLI](https://docs.mulesoft.com/exchange/apicat-install-api-catalog-cli)
+For trying out the Autocatalog CLI you need to download the LTS version of node and install the [CLI](https://docs.mulesoft.com/exchange/apicat-install-api-catalog-cli)

 - Open the API spec in VS code or in any IDE you love.
 - Create a `descriptor file` manually or using the [CLI](https://docs.mulesoft.com/exchange/apicat-create-descriptor-file-cli)
 - Add the SDK links form the above published developer portal